semgrep/semgrep-docs/docs/faq.md

 We accept all major credit cards through [Stripe](https://stripe.com/).
 If you want to pay through a purchase order / invoice mechanism, you can also reach out to [billing@r2c.dev](mailto:billing@r2c.dev) to get in touch with our sales team.

-We will bill you every 30 days.
+We will bill you every month starting from when you upgraded your account.

 #### How do I modify my plan?